Career Training Eligibility 101

 You are welcomed to visit a Baltimore County American Job Center and begin the career development process.
 Keep in mind however that more than one week is generally required to determine whether an individual meets the requirement to receive training.
 All customers must first complete center enrollment and assessment, receive orientation, be determined eligible, receive career planning services, and develop an Individual Employment Plan (IEP) and training application with center staff.

-The course I want to take is listed on the MHEC list of approved courses, why do I have to apply for funding?
+The course I want to take is listed on the Maryland WIOA Eligible Training Provider List (ETPL), why do I have to apply for funding?

-Approval from the Maryland Higher Education Commission (MHEC) does not mean automatic funding of training.
+Inclusion on the Maryland WIOA ETPL does not mean automatic training of funding.
 Final determination of training scholarship awards come through the Department of Economic and Workforce Development.